 The bill amends Sections 2-9-101 and 2-9-901 of the Montana Code Annotated (MCA) to include new definitions and provisions related to legislative staff and privileged legislative information.
 Notably, it defines "legislative staff" to include employees or contractors of the legislative branch, personal staff of legislative leadership, and attorneys or consultants hired by legislative leadership.
-Additionally, it specifies that privileged legislative information is protected based on common law, constitutional law, or statutory legislative immunity.
+Additionally, it clarifies that privileged legislative information is protected based on common law, constitutional law, or statutory legislative immunity.
 The act is set to take effect immediately upon passage and approval.

 Statutes affected: